 In 1999, the area we now know as The Domain was purchased by Endeavor with the Blackstone Group and JER Partners providing financing.
 Originally intended to be a home for tech companies riding the dot-com wave, the name “Domain” was born to fit the project’s technology-focused image.
 The ensuing dot-com bust in 2000 quickly put an end to that plan, but the name stuck while Endeavor looked for a different type of project to pursue.

-Seeing that the site still offered potential, Endeavor altered course and decided to pursue a less office focused, mixed-use development with retail and multifamily components.
+Seeing that the site still offered potential, Endeavor altered course and decided to pursue a less office-focused, mixed-use development with retail and multifamily components.
 The goal was to be not quite an office park, not quite a shopping mall, but rather a community where people could come to work, live and play.
 Endeavor eventually formed a new partnership with Simon Property Group, experts in mall development with prior experience running multiple sites in Austin, including The Arboretum.

 In 2003, Endeavor and the City of Austin struck a deal for $25 million in funding to be paid out over 20 years to get the development of phase one off the ground.
-For the City, this funding meant the chance bring more high-end retail to the area, bringing with it more sales tax dollars.
+For the City, this funding meant the chance to bring more high-end retail to the area, bringing with it more sales tax dollars.
 The funding also stipulated that the development would need to provide opportunities for local businesses and affordable housing options, both of which Endeavor complied with.
 With upfront costs covered and the area rezoned, the development of The Domain phase one was finally underway.

 Although the city’s funding could only be applied to phase one, phase two followed closely behind in 2010, bringing with it major tenants like Dick’s Sporting Goods and Dillard’s.
 This phase of The Domain, known as Domain II, was developed by Simon.

 Phase three, originally also known as Domain II but now called Domain Northside, opened in 2016 to great success.
-The development delivered 600,000 SF of mixed-use space, 563 apartment units and Rock Rose Ave, a popular destination for bars and restaurants.
+The development delivered 600,000 SF of mixed-use space, 563 apartment units, and Rock Rose Ave, a popular destination for bars and restaurants.
 This section of The Domain remained under Endeavor’s control.

 The Domain, Today